 To meet the energy union objectives and support the transition to a clean energy system, there is a need to further unlock private financing, in particular for energy efficiency investments.
 Therefore, the EU provides support schemes and various initiatives to accelerate energy efficiency investments, but private investments are also needed.

 More about financing energy efficiency.

 The Innovation Fund, which is the successor of the NER 300 programme, is one of the largest funding programmes in the world that is dedicated to the demonstration of innovative low-carbon technologies.

-The fund focuses on technologies and big flagship projects that can bring significant emissions reductions, including carbon capture and utilisation, carbon capture and storage and renewable energy generation.
+The fund focuses on technologies and big flagship projects that can bring significant emissions reductions, including innovative low-carbon technologies and processes in energy-intensive industries, carbon capture and utilisation, carbon capture and storage, renewable energy generation and energy storage.

-The Innovation Fund is managed by the Innovation and Networks Executive Agency (INEA) since 15 June 2020 and the first call for projects will be launched in summer 2020.
+The Innovation Fund is managed by the Innovation and Networks Executive Agency (INEA), and there will be regular calls for proposals in the lifetime of the fund.

 European Energy Programme for Recovery

 Launched in 2009 in order to support key investments in the context of the economic crisis and in order to promote energy transition, the €3.98 billion European Energy Programme for Recovery (EEPR) finance aimed to fund 44 gas and electricity infrastructure projects, 9 offshore wind projects and 6 carbon capture and storage projects.

 After 7 years of implementation, EEPR achieved good results in 2018.
 35 projects out of 44 in gas and electricity infrastructure projects were completed; 4 out of 9 in the offshore wind projects are operational, but only 1 in the carbon capture and storage projects.
 The EEPR website was archived in 2019.